 Off-Campus Housing Listing Service.
-A new online listing of area rentals in a searchable database is accessible through the Student Life website: www.studentlife.msu.edu.
-This free-to-students service is accessible 24 hours a day and offers educational tools to assist students in being informed and
+An online listing of area rentals in a searchable database is accessible through the Student Life website: www.studentlife.msu.edu.
+This free-to-students service is accessible 24 hours a day and offers educational tools to assist students in being informed and responsible tenants (see Student Rental 101 on the site) and